stoneskin/AirForce/README.md

 # AirForce

  This is a simple python game write with pyGame.
+For educational purpose, I used 3 different way to build the game.

- In part 1, it implements the basic game loop and basic game object.
+ - [Part 1](t](https://stoneskin.github.io/AirForce/#part-1-build-game-with-basic-game-loop-and-basic-game-object)), Implements with the basic game loop and basic game object.
- In part 2, I rewrote the code with Object-Oriented Programming (OOP) style.
+ - [Part 2](.Part2_OOO.md), Rewrote the code with Object-Oriented Programming (OOP) style.
- In part 3, I added my prompt and results of usingCursor AI to build the AirForce game.
+ - [Part 3](./CursorExample/readme.md), Use prompts to let the [Cursor AI](https://www.cursor.com/) to build the AirForce game.

 ## Part 1: Build Game with basic game loop and basic game object